What do the examiners look for?

 Feingold (1988) conducted a meta-analysis of 17 studies and found a significant correlation between the perceived attractiveness of actual partners rated by independent participants.

-Over seven months, the couples completed questionnaires based on their views and attitudes which were then compared for similarities.
-Kerckhoff and Davis suggested that similarity of attitudes was the most important factor in the group who had been together for less than 18 months.
-This is supported by the self-disclosure research described elsewhere in this topic.
+Over seven months, the couples completed questionnaires based on their views and attitudes, which were then compared for similarities.
+Kerckhoff and Davis suggested that the similarity of attitudes was the most important factor in the group that had been together for less than 18 months.
+This is supported by the self-disclosure research described elsewhere on this topic.

 The third filter was complementarity which goes a step further than similarity.
-Rather than having the same traits and attitudes, such as dominance or humour, a partner in who complements their spouse has traits which the other lacks.
-For example one partner may be good at organisation, whilst the other is poor at organisation but very good at entertaining guests.
+Rather than having the same traits and attitudes, such as dominance or humor, a partner who complements their spouse has traits that the other lacks.
+For example, one partner may be good at organization, whilst the other is poor at the organization but very good at entertaining guests.

-Kerchoff and Davis found that this level of filter was the most important for couples who had been together for more than 18 months.
-This may be the origins of the classic phrase “opposites attract”, though we may add the condition “although not for the first 18 months of the relationship.
+Kerchoff and Davis found that this level of the filter was the most important for couples who had been together for more than 18 months.
+This may be the origin of the classic phrase “opposites attract,” though we may add the condition “although not for the first 18 months of the relationship.

 This theory may be interpreted as similar to the matching hypothesis but for personality rather than physical traits.

-This lack of temporal validity is supported by Levinger (1978) who, even only 16 years after the study, pointed out that many studies had failed to replicate Karchkoff and Davis’ original findings, although this may be down to methodological issues with operationalising factor such as the success of a relationship or complementarity of traits.
+This lack of temporal validity is supported by Levinger (1978), who, even only 16 years after the study, pointed out that many studies had failed to replicate Karchkoff and Davis’ original findings, although this may be down to methodological issues with operationalizing factor such as the success of a relationship or complementarity of traits.

-Again, the investigating the second and third levels of the filter theory look at correlation which cannot easily explain causality.
+Again, investigating the second and third levels of the filter theory looks at correlation which cannot easily explain causality.
 Both Davis and Rusbult (2001) and Anderson et al. (2003) found that people become more similar in different ways the more time that they spend in a relationship together.